coracle-social/coracle/README.md

 npm run build:android --keystorepath <path> --keystorepass <password> --keystorealias <alias> --keystorealiaspass <password>
 ```

+# Uploading sourcemaps

+Source maps are uploaded using the sentry cli to a self-hosted glitchtip instance.
+See the `sourcemaps` script in `package.json` for details.
+More information here: https://gitlab.com/glitchtip/glitchtip-backend/-/issues/322

 # Customization

 Coracle is intended to be fully white-labeled by groups of various kinds.
 The following environment variables can be set in `.env.local` to customize Coracle's appearance and behavior: